trailofbits/PrivacyRaven/README.md

 2. Git clone this repository.
 3. Run `poetry install`.

+Feel free to join our #privacyraven channel in [Empire Hacking](https://empireslacking.herokuapp.com/) if you need help using or extending PrivacyRaven.
-An official pip release is coming soon.
+The official pip release will arrive soon.

 ## Want to contribute to PrivacyRaven?